zhiyuanc1718/github-tutorial/README.md

 ## SSH Key Setup
 1. Go on [**_c9.io_**](https://c9.io) to get the SSH key
+      > The SSH key is used as an automatic sign-in process
+      > This links c9 to Github and will not require you to sign in with your password
+      > That is the downside of using HTTPS which requires your password for every change that is sent to github.
 2. Create new account if you do not have one or sign in with existing account
       > If you create your own account, you will likely need a credit card.
 3. Click on the settings icon on the upper right